marisamiguel/WebMarisa/content/about/_index.md

 image: "images/marisamiguel.png"

 # meta description
-description: "Sobre mí"
+description: "About me"

 # type
 type : "about"
-tags: ["Sobre mí","Carta de presentación","Desarrollo de App Webs","DAWS"]
+tags: ["About me","Web Application Development","DAW"]
 ---

 > **The world needs people who love what they do**